KDE Projects

 KDE Projects are projects maintained by the KDE community, a group of people developing and advocating free software for everyday use, for example KDE Plasma and KDE Frameworks or applications such as Amarok, Krita or Digikam.
 There are also non-coding projects like designing the Breeze desktop theme and iconset, which is coordinated by KDE's Visual Design Group.
 Even non-Qt applications like GCompris, which started as a GTK-based application, or web-based projects like WikiToLearn are officially part of KDE.

-KDE uses Konqui, a Chinese dragon as their mascot.
+KDE uses Konqi, a dragon as their mascot.

 Overview

 As of today there are many KDE projects that are either stand-alone or grouped into larger sub-projects: